iluvjava/Stitch-Images/README.md

 * Use `fpdf2, opencv2` and `pillow` for media files manipulations

+* Don't fucking treat system path as string jesus.
+  * use path APIs whenever possible for string manipulations, common options are:
+  * exist, join, parent, to string, mkdir
+  * learn these instead of using string to represent filename, directory.
+  * The `os.walk` will be giving us string of directories and files names, this can be achieved via using join functionality from the pathlib.

 ## What Does This Script Do?

 * Convert folders of images into one big image by stitching then vertically together into one big image, then put it into an folder `out` inside the parent directory.